 A Country Breakfast Room

-Hours of crawling around the terracotta floor applying layers of Traffic Wax added a deep reflective shine to the old floor.
+Finally, hours of crawling around the terracotta floor applying layers of Traffic Wax added shine to the old floor.

 I’ve even added a few house plants – I wonder if there are instructions on them!

 The accessories for this French inspired Breakfast room